zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 It is worth noting that since the code internally uses a numerical approximation of the Chapman function, it may not always be possible to reach an arbitrary accuracy goal.
 Using `FLT_EPSILON` results in a high degree of accuracy at the cost of a large number of iterations (typically, 1-10), while 1-2 iterations are sufficient to stay below the relative error level of 0.001.

-In fact, curvature of the planet can be ignored for moderate distances, making the rectangular inverse a relatively efficient and accurate approximation.
+In fact, the curvature of the planet can be ignored for moderate distances, making the rectangular inverse a relatively efficient and accurate approximation.

 ## Conclusion

 This article has presented several methods for sampling common types of analytic participating media.
 They are particularly useful for modeling low-frequency variations of density.
 While planetary atmospheres cannot be sampled analytically, the proposed numerical approach works well in practice.
-None of these techniques do not require voxelization, which allow simulation of various volumetric effects at real-time frame rates.
+None of these techniques require voxelization, which allows simulation of various volumetric effects at real-time frame rates.

 ## What's Next?